Our vision

 ・Conducting health and safety audits

 The Morinaga Milk Group conducts semi-annual internal audits of documents and manufacturing sites at each Manufacturing Department business site using a health and safety audit checklist (166 items in total) to prevent industrial accidents, comply with laws and regulations, and improve the level of health and safety activities.
 In addition, this audit is conducted at all business sites at least once every three years by the Health and Safety Officer from the head office.
-In FY 2022, after taking thorough precautions to prevent the spread of COVID-19, the Health and Safety Officer visited 11 business sites directly to conduct audits.
-In FY 2023, we plan to conduct health and safety audits at 11 business sites.
+In FY 2023, we conducted health and safety audits at 11 business sites.

 For auditors that conduct internal health and safety audits at each business site, we have established an assessor system within the Group.
 Training for auditors is held under the leadership of the head office to improve their knowledge level and to align the items that should be noted in audits and evaluation standards.